 - 463 in Europe

 It is not obviously a terribly harmonised set of activities, despite the good will in place.
 He highlighted that ultimately, OA is about: access, agile/fast dissemination of information, within/between communities to foster equality.
-He also pointed out that there are currently 6.73-8.9 million active full-time researchers in the UK, and that in 2009, it was estimated that we were over 50 million articles mark; by 2013, it was estimated that there were 2.4 million article outputs annually; however, only about 25% of the material is available online as OA.
+He also pointed out that there are currently 6.73-8.9 million active full-time researchers world-wide, and that in 2009, it was estimated that we were over 50 million articles mark; by 2013, it was estimated that there were 2.4 million article outputs annually; however, only about 25% of the material is available online as OA.
 To accurately measure the benefits of open access, we need to work together more efficiently and with better strategies.

 We know that there are direct economic benefits to all of the stakeholders involved, not just the public: the publishers, the researchers and their institutions, both developed, as well as developing countries, not to mention the private and third sectors.
 Thus, it was stressed, that there are three separate but integrated contexts to consider throughout the various activities centred around promoting and using OA, namely the individual, the social and the material; no aspect of what we are doing can extricate one from the others, since it is all about how we interact with others at various levels to create change and influence how information is presented and used freely.